elainebroche-dev/anagram/README.md

 ### Test Cases and Results

-- The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised (click to open iamge):
+- The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised (click to open image):

   <details>
     <summary>Test Cases</summary>